visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 When VisIt_ receives a list of files to open, it tries to determine which plug-in should be loaded to access the data in those files.
 The match is performed by comparing the file extension of the files against the known file extensions or patterns for all database reader plug-ins.
 Each plug-in in the list of matches is loaded and VisIt_ creates instances of the plug-in's AVT file format classes that are then used to access the data in the files.
-If the plugin's file format classes can be successfully constructed then VisIt_ tries to get the file's metadata.
+If the plug-in's file format classes can be successfully constructed then VisIt_ tries to get the file's metadata.
 It is very important that your file format's constructor do as little work as possible, and try at all costs to avoid opening the files.
 Remember, VisIt_ could be creating a long list of your file format objects and opening the file in the constructor will really slow down the process of opening a file.
 It is better to instead add a boolean *initialized* member to your class and an *Initialize* method that reads the file to check its contents.